sanikadhawale/VoiceBotForCorporateBanking/README.md

 About Fusion Corporate Channels:
 Fusion Corporate Channels- FCC (a Finastra Product) is a platform which unifies various solutions provided by Finastra at one place to provide the clients a seemless experience.
 Some of the major functions under FCC are Account Services, Cash Services, Trade Services, Lending Services, Treasury Services, etc.

+PFA with the PPT attached for detailed information (VoiceBotForCorporateBanking-Hackathon.pptx)